-Christmas is coming and, even though it seems that everybody celebrates only the arrival of Old Saint Nick, Christians around the world never forget that this holidays marks an important milestone for their religion.
-And few of them are lucky enough to celebrate it by joining other Christians in a pilgrimage to Israel.
+Each year when Christmas is coming, even though it seems that everybody celebrates only the arrival of Old Saint Nick, Christians around the world never forget that this holiday marks an important milestone for their religion.
+Few of them are lucky enough to celebrate it by joining other Christians in a pilgrimage to Israel.

 I am not a over religious person, but I do believe in Christian values and do attend the church once in a while, and I certainly am all in for Christmas decorations and presents, so I have never thought about a Christian pilgrimage myself.
 However, I had the chance to hear many stories from Christian pilgrims who left for Israel hoping to discover…more about themselves and their beliefs, and returned enlightened, happier and peaceful.
 It’s a spectacular thing to believe with all your heart in this sacred journey and to be open to search and encounter God in certain places and, why not, people.

 Since one of the most important Christian celebrations is just around the corner, I thought it would be nice to tell you some wonderful things I found out about Christian pilgrims who visit Israel, either for Christmas or Easter, or simply because they feel the need to show their devotion, seek blessings or miracles or want to give thanks.

 People have been pilgrims since ancient history.
 They traveled long miles by foot to find holy places.
 The journey brought them joy, serenity and hope.
 A pilgrimage enriches the soul and mind, raises awareness about history and culture, and takes pilgrims into a different world, a better world!

 From what my friends said, a Christian pilgrimage is nowadays easier to accomplish in groups accompanied by guides.
 They love that the guides not only lead them to the most important Christian sites in Israel, but they also tell them interesting things about each site’s history and importance for the Christian religion, and also how to behave there and what rules to follow.